 Free Family Tree Templates (Word, PDF, Illustrator)

-A family tree is a diagrammatic representation of a pedigree that shows the relationships among an individual’s ancestors, descendants, and other family members.
+A family tree is a diagrammatic representation of a pedigree that shows the relationships among an individualโ€™s ancestors, descendants, and other family members.

 The representation takes the shape of a tree, with one individual as the starting point (root).
 Each branch represents an individual family member and indicates their name, birth date, picture, or any other information.

-Family trees have increased in popularity over time.
+The trees have increased in popularity over time.
 This is because the more integrated society becomes, the easier it is to forget your ancestors.
 Understanding your ancestors allows you to connect with your heritage and develop an identity.
-A family tree also helps you learn how previous generations participated in or impacted historical events.
+It also helps you learn how previous generations participated in or impacted historical events.
 You can pass on to your children the history and legends of your family in this way, preserving them for future generations.
-In addition, a family tree can help you trace genetics and family-related health issues as a parent.
-You can include this information in your children’s medical history to avoid being surprised if family-related conditions affect them.
+In addition, the tree can help you trace genetics and family-related health issues as a parent.
+You can include this information in your childrenโ€™s medical history to avoid being surprised if family-related conditions affect them.

 This article will discuss what to include when creating a family tree.
 You can also use a template that you can edit and use multiple times to teach your kids about their genealogy.
-This family tree template can be used by anyone who wants to identify family members in their lineage/history, the relationship between family members who share the same surname, or simply learn about their family origin.
+The template can be used by anyone who wants to identify family members in their lineage/history, the relationship between family members who share the same surname, or simply learn about their family origin.

 Free Templates

-Family Tree’s Usefulness
+Family Treeโ€™s Usefulness

-A family tree is used for different reasons.
+It is used for different reasons.
 Curiosity can lead children to inquire about their family history.
 Explaining this information verbally can be quite difficult for them to grasp.

 Therefore, you should always consider using a family tree instead for the following reasons: